-The Construction Technology Program has a two-year program leading to an Associate Degree in Applied Science with specialization in Construction or Plumbing.
-Courses present the details of commercial and residential construction, cast in a context which emphasizes the supervisory use of such knowledge by the foreman, superintendent, and general contractor.
-The program and faculty are certified under the National Center for Construction Education and Research (NCCER).
+The Construction Technology Program has a two-year program leading to an Associate Degree in Applied Science with a specialization in Construction or Plumbing.
+Courses present the details of commercial and residential construction, cast in a context that emphasizes the supervisory use of such knowledge by the foreman, superintendent, and general contractor.
+The program and faculty are certified by the National Center for Construction Education and Research (NCCER).

 What will I learn?

 The Construction Technology program provides learners with a well-rounded education in construction principles and practices with an emphasis on real-world hands-on learning experience in our construction laboratory.
 Learners build full-size mock-ups and participate in various service learning construction projects that will prepare learners for a fulfilling craft trade profession of their preference.

 What can I do with this course of study?

 Graduates from the Construction Technology programs are work-ready for a variety of craft trade professions in the construction industry including Construction Worker, General Contractor/Superintendent Plumbing Contractor Superintendent, Plumber's helper, and Plumber's Apprentice.